warniiiz/next-base64-encoder/README.md

 ![NPM Downloads](https://img.shields.io/npm/dw/next-base64-encoder)
 ![NPM Version](https://img.shields.io/npm/v/next-base64-encoder)

-Base64 Encoder & Decoder module, optimized for Next.js.
+Base64 Encoder & Decoder is an NPM module, optimized for Next.js.
 Usable server-side, client-side and in Edge Runtime (for middleware).

 Pure-JS, tree-shaking ready, with optimized performances:
 - [2x to 8x faster](#performances) than browserify Buffer (used when using Buffer in client-side Next.js)